 But you give 10% – that’s totally customary.

 My daughter has a student job as a waitress in Hamburg and who doesn’t tip her?
 Americans!
 Because they’ve heard this stupid rumor that you don’t have to tip.

-> You also tip cab drivers, hairdresser, the bell boy at your hotel and the room maid – I’d say 1 to 2 €uro.
+You also tip cab drivers, hairdressers, the bell boy at your hotel, and the room maid – I’d say 1 to 2 €uro.

-> Now, the last thing before you make your dinner reservation: Doggy bags.
+Now, the last thing before you make your dinner reservation: Doggy bags.

 Well, unless you are at a really fancy restaurant, it’s not a no-no.

 I only assume that you won’t be placed in this dilemma too often since the portions at German restaurants aren’t as huge as e. g. in the United States.
 You’ll probably be able to finish your meal on the spot.
 However, if you’d like to take leftovers with you, ask for them, if they have adequate packing material, they will happily wrap it up for you.